proof-ladders/proof-ladders.github.io/protocols_src.md

 ```

-Squirrel syntax has mainly two diffrences.
+Squirrel syntax has mainly two differences.
 First, because we can only
 receive and send messages of type `message`, and thus have to add
 explicit type conversion functions (akin to
 serialization/deserialization functions).
-Second, in Squirrel, andom
+Second, in Squirrel, random
 values are represented as "names", that can be indexed, e.g. by a
 session identifier.
 Instead of sampling `x_sk` in the i-th Session of
 the Client, it will directly use the value `x_sk i`.
 This is
-equivalent to assuming that all secret values were precomputed at the
+equivalent to assuming that all secret values were pre-computed at the
-begining of the universe (akin to eager sampling), and that we stored
+beginning of the universe (akin to eager sampling), and that we stored
 in an array `x_sk` the list of the ephemeral of all clients.